2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 Basilica di Santa Maria in Trastevere — one of the best things to see in Rome in 2 days

-🚗 The Best Way to Get From Fiumicino Airport to Rome
+🚗 Getting From Fiumicino Airport to Rome by Car / Taxi

 🚊 Getting From Fiumicino Airport to Rome by Bus/Train

-Alternatively, you can also get to the city center by booking a direct bus transfer from Fiumicino Airport to Roma Termini.
-A bus ticket costs around €6 ($7 USD) and the journey takes 1 hour.
+If you’re looking for a more affordable way of getting to Rome, book a direct bus transfer from Fiumicino Airport to Roma Termini.
+The bus ticket costs around €6 and the journey takes 1 hour.
 You can then take the metro to your hotel from Roma Termini.

 Piazza Navona in Rome, Italy